NateWr/individualizeTheme/readme.md

 npm run build
 ```

-Create a `.tar.gz` package of this theme by running the following command in the directory above the theme's file.
+Create a `.tar.gz` package of this theme by running the following command in the directory above the theme.

 ```
 tar -czf individualizeTheme.tar.gz --exclude-ignore=.tarignore individualizeTheme